Different Types OF OCD.

 OCD Is An Invisible Disability and if you ask anyone who has got OCD would they want to trade for a normal life you will find everyone would agree including myself that OCD can be a living hell and would want the nightmare to end.

-People who do not understand about OCD may be judgemental or may even mock a person.
-It is why its is so important to not let peoples opinions influence your way of thinking.
-Everyone is entitled to their own opinion and at the end of the day it is their opinion not yours.
-It is your opinion that matters the most not someone elses.
+People who do not understand OCD may be judgemental or may even mock a person.
+That is why it is so important to not let people’s opinions influence your way of thinking.
+Everyone is entitled to their own opinion and at the end of the day it is their opinion, not yours.
+It is your opinion that matters the most not someone else’s.

-One needs to be in right frame of mind to make changes to ones life and also to conquer OCD.
+One needs to be in the right frame of mind to make changes to one’s life and also to conquer OCD.

 You have to retrain your brain that what happened, happened and that there is nothing you can do about it apart from move on.